bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 # Introducing LibKTX

-Using LibGDX with Kotlin can feel a little bit dated and clunky, it is a Java framework after all, not a framework tailored for Kotlin.
-To make LibGDX feel more idiomatic to Kotlin we are lucky enough to have a library to help us with that; [ktx](https://github.com/libktx/ktx) is a library aimed to make libGDX feel like a Kotlin framework.
-It's still LibGDX, just with syntax that feels more natural in Kotlin.
+Using LibGDX with Kotlin can feel a little bit dated and clunky, it's a Java framework that's been around for quite some time, and not a framework tailored for Kotlin.
+To make LibGDX feel more idiomatic to Kotlin we have the perfect library for that; [ktx](https://github.com/libktx/ktx) is a library aimed to make libGDX feel like native Kotlin framework.

 # Project setup

 While LibGDX supports multiple platforms in this article we will focus on making a small game for a desktop environment.
 To get started we need an empty Gradle Kotlin project.
 Fire up your favorite editor and create a new empty Gradle Kotlin project.

-We are going to use LibGDX and LibKTX, so lets add to our dependency list.
+We are going to use LibGDX and LibKTX, so lets add those to our dependency list.
 The `build.gradle` file should look something like this:

 ```gradle
 plugins {